Battle of the Coconut Grove: Background

-On 9 November, Painter returned to the main perimeter and the following day the combat patrol also returned, having clashed with a Japanese patrol.
+On 9 November, Painter returned to the main perimeter, and the following day the combat patrol also returned, having clashed with a Japanese patrol.
 Further patrols were sent up the Piva Trail, advancing past a coconut grove that was near the intersection with the East–West Trail.
 These patrols failed to locate the Japanese.

 The swamps in the area impeded supply and slowed movement.
 As a result, it was initially impossible for US forces to advance the perimeter of their beachhead far enough to cover the proposed airfield site selected by Painter.
 It was therefore decided to establish a strong outpost, capable of sustaining itself until the lines could be advanced to include it, at the junction of the Numa Numa and East–West Trails.
 This outpost would then be used to send out patrols to disrupt Japanese forces in the local area.

-On the afternoon of 12 November, General Allen H. Turnage—commander of the 3rd Marine Division—directed the 21st Marine Regiment to send a company-sized patrol up the Numa Numa Trail.
-The company selected for the patrol was Company E, under Captain Sidney Altman.The patrol was to move up the Numa Numa Trail to its junction with the East–West Trail.
+On the afternoon of 12 November, General Allen H. Turnage—commander of the 3rd Marine Division—directed the 21st Marine Regiment to send Company E, under Captain Sidney Altman, up the Numa Numa Trail to its junction with the East–West Trail.
 From there, the company was to reconnoiter each trail for a distance of about 1000 yd, to eventually set up an outpost in the area.
 As these preparations were taking place, the Japanese, unbeknownst to the US commanders, had occupied a strong position around the coconut grove.